Pavanv408/M1_BESCOM_BILL/1_Requirements/README.md

 _ Unit consumed per day
 _ Units consumed per month

-for enhancing the project additionaly functions and Features was Added:
+For enhancing the project additionaly functions and Features was Added:

 * Power bill calculation in urban areas
 * Power bill calculation in rural areas